TanStack/router/docs/guide/introduction.md

 So, what if storing state in the URL was as easy as storing state in any other first-class state management tool?
 Would you do it more?
 Did you know your URLs would then be more sharable, bookmarkable and more consistent across app navigation?

-Much how React Query made handling server-state in your React applications a breeze, React Location similarly **unlocks the power of URL search params**.
+Much how React Query made handling server-state in your React applications a breeze, TanStack Router similarly **unlocks the power of URL search params**.

-### How does React Location handle Search Params?
+### How does TanStack Router handle Search Params?

 Most applications, even large ones will get away with requiring only a few string-based search query params in the URL, probably something like `?page=3` or `?filter-name=tanner`.
 The main reason you'll find this **state** inside of the URL is that while it may not fit the hierarchical patterns of the pathname section of the URL, it's still very important to the output of a page.
 Both the ability to consume these search params and manipulate them without restriction is paramount to your app's developer and user experience.
 Your users should be able to bookmark/copy-paste/share a link from your app and have consistency with the original state of the page.